NablaVM/nabla/asm_instructions.md

     .int EXAMPLE_INT 3265

-    ldw r0 &EXAMPLE_INT     ; Load 3265 from its address into r0
+    ldb r0 &EXAMPLE_INT     ; Load 3265 from its address into r0

     add r0 r0 $1            ; Add 1 to 3265, store in r0